留言板

 • Research Article

-Effect of heating temperature and atmosphere on the element distribution and microstructure in a high-Mn high-Al austenitic low-density steel
+Effects of heating temperature and atmosphere on element distribution and microstructure in high-Mn/Al austenitic low-density steel

 + Author Affiliations

-• The element distribution and microstructure near surface of a high-Mn high-Al austenitic low-density steel were investigated after isothermal holding at temperatures ranging from 900°C to 1200°C in different atmospheres, including air, N2 and N2 + CO2 mixed atmospheres.
-The results show that no ferrite formed near the surface of the experimental steel during isothermal holding at 900°C and 1000°C in air, while ferrite formed near the surface when the isothermal temperature reached 1100°C and 1200°C. The fraction of ferrite was larger at 1200°C because more C and Mn diffused to the surface and exuded from steel, which then reacted with N and O to form oxidation products.
-The thickness of compound scale increased due to the larger diffusion rate at a higher temperature.
-In addition, after isothermal holding at 1100°C in N2, Al content near the surface reduced slightly, while the contents of C and Mn did not change.
-Therefore, no ferrite formed near the surface.
-However, the contents of C and Al near the surface reduced after holding at 1100°C in N2 + CO2 mixed atmosphere, resulting in a small amount of ferrite.
-The thickness of compound scale was found to be the thickest in N2, followed by N2 + CO2 mixed atmosphere, and the thinnest in air.
-Overall, the element loss and ferrite fraction were the largest after holding in air at the same temperature.
-The differences in element loss and ferrite fraction were small in N2 and N2 + CO2 mixed atmospheres, but the compound scale formed in N2 was significantly thicker.
-Based on these results, the N2 + CO2 mixed atmosphere is the most ideal heating atmosphere for industrial production of high-Mn high-Al austenitic low-density steel.
+• The elemental distribution and microstructure near the surface of high-Mn/Al austenitic low-density steel were investigated after isothermal holding at temperatures of 900–1200°C in different atmospheres, including air, N2, and N2 + CO2.
+No ferrite was formed near the surface of the experimental steel during isothermal holding at 900 and 1000°C in air, while ferrite was formed near the steel surface at holding temperatures of 1100 and 1200°C. The ferrite fraction was larger at 1200°C because more C and Mn diffused to the surface, exuded from the steel, and then reacted with N and O to form oxidation products.
+The thickness of the compound scale increased owing to the higher diffusion rate at higher temperatures.
+In addition, after isothermal holding at 1100°C in N2, the Al content near the surface slightly decreased, while the C and Mn contents did not change.
+Therefore, no ferrite was formed near the surface.
+However, the near-surface C and Al contents decreased after holding at 1100°C in the N2 + CO2 mixed atmosphere, resulting in the formation of a small amount of ferrite.
+The compound scale was thickest in N2, followed by the N2 + CO2 mixed atmosphere, and thinnest in air.
+Overall, the element loss and ferrite fraction were largest after holding in air at the same temperature.
+The differences in element loss and ferrite fraction between in N2 and N2 + CO2 atmospheres were small, but the compound scale formed in N2 was significantly thicker.
+According to these results, N2 + CO2 is the ideal heating atmosphere for the industrial production of high-Mn/Al austenitic low-density steel.

 • loading